 Propagation of New Guinea impatiens

 New Guinea impatiens can be propagated by cutting off a healthy stem and placing it in soil to take roots.
-Rooting hormones can also be used to encourage root growth, but its normally not mandatory.
+Rooting hormones can also be used to encourage root growth, but it’s normally not needed.